waffleio/hackshop/content/cards/attendee/team-formation.md

 - Set working agreements
   - What agreements do you, as a team, want to make for the time you are spending together?
   - Suggestions:
-    - Show Up On Timee
+    - Show Up On Time
     - Agree on when you'll meet
     - "Art of the Possible" - no idea is stupid, let's consider everything.
     - Be Present - when you're here, you're here, be intentional with your time.